mrisher/smtp-sts/mta-sts.md

 We also define the following terms for further use in this document:

-* STS Policy: A definition of the expected TLS availability and behavior, as well as the desired actions for a given domain when a sending MTA encounters different results.
+* STS Policy: A committment by the Policy Domain to support PKIX authenticated TLS for the specified MX hosts.
-* Policy Domain: The domain against which an STS Policy is defined.
+* Policy Domain: The domain for which an STS Policy is defined.
 (For example, when sending mail to "alice@example.com", the policy domain is "example.com".)
 * Policy Authentication: Authentication of the STS policy retrieved for a recipient